manishchaurasiya/weather-app/README.md

 # weather-app
-weather app by using HTML CSS and PHP simply enter your city name and get weather reports.
+weather app by using HTML CSS and PHP simply enter your city name and get weather report of your city.